cyanreg/avtransport/draft-qproto-spec.md

 plus the `data_length` field from the [stream data packet](#stream-data-packets).

 Data segments and packets may arrive out of order and be duplicated.
-Implementations MUST reorder them, deduplicate them and assembled them into complete packets.
+Implementations MUST reorder them, deduplicate them and assemble them into complete packets.

 Implementations MAY try to decode incomplete data packets with missing segments